masahirotanaka/PhoneGap-1/README.md

 # PhoneGap AppsFlyer plugin for Android and iOS.

 Built against Phonegap >= 3.3.x.
 ## Setup the plugin using Monaca Cloud IDE ##

-1\.Add the PhoneGap AppsFlyer plugin to your project.
+1\.
+Add the PhoneGap AppsFlyer plugin to your project.
 Information about how to add/import PhoneGap/Cordova plugins can be found [here](https://docs.monaca.io/en/manual/dependencies/cordova_plugin/).

 2\.
 Add the following xml to your `config.xml` in the root directory of your `www` folder:
 ```xml